McLaren 600LT (2018-2021) review – an inspiring and eCoty-winning supercar

 Chassis-wise there are new forged alloy wishbones, stiffer and hollow anti-roll bars, recalibrated dampers and the carbon-ceramic braking set-up from a 720S.
 The steering rack, meanwhile, has a four per cent quicker ratio, there are also stiffer mounts for the engine and transmission, and the 19-inch front and 20-inch rear wheels are wrapped in a new, bespoke Pirelli Trofeo R tyre.

-It’s evident in everything from the hydraulically assisted steering set-up, which overshadows even that of the 570 in terms of immediacy and progressiveness, to the formidable brakes, with their carefully honed resistance in the pedal.
+It’s evident in everything from the hydraulically assisted steering set-up, which overshadows the 570 in terms of immediacy and progressiveness, to the formidable brakes with their carefully honed resistance in the pedal.
 In fact, this precision is replicated throughout all the main controls, where there’s a polished uniformity more often associated with the best Porsches.

-Around the Hungaroring the car’s stability under braking, even when the ABS is triggered over a kerb, is exemplary, it’s adjustability on the throttle mid-corner as deft as you can manipulate with your right foot.
+We've tested the LT around many circuits, but at a fast F1-scale track like the Hungaroring, the car’s stability under braking, even when the ABS is triggered over a kerb, is exemplary.
+It’s adjustability on the throttle mid-corner as deft as you can manipulate with your right foot.
 All of which makes this car somehow unthreatening – up to a point, at least – and because it asks less mentally and physically than a car such as the Senna, while the lap times might be slower, there’s a strong case to say it’s more enjoyable.

-What it does share with previous models is that sense that it's almost too fast for the road, that to get near its giddly high limits you need to be pushing very hard indeed.
-The turn-in is electric, the nose reacting the moment you turn the wheel, while the feedback is unfettered and and immensely detailed - a direct consequence of McLaren's contined adherance to hydraulic assistance.
+What it does share with other LT models is that sense that it's almost too fast for the road, that to get near its limits you need to be pushing very hard.
+Turn-in is electric, the nose reacting the moment you turn the wheel, while the feedback is unfettered and and immensely detailed – a direct consequence of McLaren's contined adherance to hydraulic assistance.
 The grip is incredible, and the confidence it gives allows you to load up both axles quickly, setting the car up in a beautifully balanced four-square cornering attitude.
 At road speeds there's perhaps not the adjustability you get on the track (steering is mainly done by the front end, with throttle only being used to change attitude if you're feeling brave), but the feel, poise and agility of the 600LT more than make up for its lack of humour.

 Price and rivals